-Educate tenants and landlords on their rights and responsibilities, fair housing, etc. through one-on-one coaching or classes.
+Educate property owners on their rights and responsibilities, fair housing, etc. through one-on-one coaching or classes.

-Centralized Point of Contact
+Centralized point of contact

-The Landlord Liaison serves as a single point of contact for the landlord or property manager, in place of the housing support worker.
+The Liaison serves as a single point of contact for the property owner or manager, in place of the housing support worker.

-Written agreements with landlords
+Written agreements with property owners